GiulianLB/GiulianLB/README.md

 * Passion for technology ✅

-* Currently have experience coding in java, c++, vis
+* Currently have experience coding in java, c++, visual basic, Javascript

+* Linux is fun!